Heatmap

 What are the different types of heatmaps?

-The three main heatmap types are: (1) Click maps — show where visitors click (or tap on mobile), revealing which links, buttons, and non-clickable elements receive attention.
-(2) Scroll maps — show how far visitors scroll down a page, revealing where content engagement drops off.
-(3) Move maps (hover maps) — show where visitors move their mouse cursor, which correlates with eye movement and reading patterns on desktop.
+The three main heatmap types: (1) Click maps — show where visitors click (or tap on mobile), revealing which links, buttons, and non-clickable elements receive attention.
+Non-clickable elements that receive clicks indicate design confusion.
+(2) Scroll maps — show how far visitors scroll down a page before leaving, revealing where content engagement drops off.
+(3) Move maps (hover maps) — show where visitors move their mouse cursor on desktop.
+Eye-tracking research confirms that mouse movement correlates with eye movement at approximately 84–88% accuracy (Guo & Agichtein, 2010).

 What tools are used for heatmaps?